Assistant Professor & Pre-Law Faculty Affiliate Advisor

 About Professor Erlenbusch

-Verena Erlenbusch (DPhil, University of Sussex) joined the department in 2013.
+Verena Erlenbusch (DPhil, Social and Political Thought, University of Sussex) joined the department in 2013.
 Before coming to Memphis, she taught at St. Mary's University and the University of the Incarnate Word in San Antonio, TX.
 In spring and summer 2011, she was a Visiting Scholar at Emory University in Atlanta, GA.

 Verena regularly teaches courses in Political Philosophy and Philosophy of Law, and she offers Fresh Connections section of PHIL 1102: Values in the Modern World for Pre-Law, Social Justice, and Tigers Without Borders learning communities.
 She has also taught courses on the history of sovereignty, Foucault and race, Critical Race Theory, Kafka and German-Jewish Philosophy, Kafka and American Criminal Justice, and the metaphysics of sex and gender.

 Verena serves as the pre-law Faculty Affiliate Advisor for the Philosophy Department.
 She is also affiliated with the Center for Research on Women and the International Studies Program.

 You can read an APA member interview with Verena here.